Better manage uncertainty and people risks in M&A transactions

 We launched our comprehensive M&A Readiness Research™ series on people issues to better understand emerging trends through the lens of experienced dealmakers.

 The purpose of this research is to demystify culture in M&A and identify practical strategies and solutions to hedge culture-related integration risk.
 We took the pulse of 1,438 stakeholders involved in transactions, who told us culture, left to chance, has significant potential to derail operational performance post-close.
 Stakeholders from 54 countries who have been involved in over 4,000 transactions in the past 36 months on both the buy and sell sides reinforced that the common denominator in delivering sustainable economic value in this prolonged seller’s market is people.
 The respondents to our research work for companies employing over 43 million people.
-Our researchers went deep inside these organizations to talk with employees, business leaders, HR professionals and M&A advisers about their experiences; we also considered how different age groups, geographic locations, industries and company sizes influenced people’s views on culture.
+Our researchers went deep inside these organisations to talk with employees, business leaders, HR professionals and M&A advisers about their experiences; we also considered how different age groups, geographic locations, industries and company sizes influenced people’s views on culture.
 From these voices and our experiences, we see a clear pattern emerging: Culture absolutely matters in M&A.

 of transactions fail to meet financial targets.